bowser0000/SkyblockMod/README.md

 - /scale <coords/display/dungeontimer/skill50> <scale (0.1 - 10)> - Scales text display to a specified multipler between 0.1x and 10x.
 - /slayer [player] - Uses API to get slayer xp of a person.
 If no name is provided, it checks yours.
 - /skills [player] - Uses API to get skill levels of a person.
 If no name is provided, it checks yours.
+- /lobbyskills - Uses API to find the average skills of the lobby, as well the three players with the highest skill average.
 - /guildof [player] - Uses API to get guild name and guild master of a person.
 If no name is provided, it checks yours.
 - /petsof [player] - Uses API to get pets of a person.
 If no name is provided, it checks yours.
 - /bank [player] - Uses API to get bank and purse coins of a person.
 If no name is provided, it checks yours.